Cyklan/The-Short-Bible/README.md

 <sup>9</sup> When Enosh had lived 90 years, he became the father of Kenan. <sup>10</sup> After he became the father of Kenan, Enosh lived 815 years and had other sons and daughters. <sup>11</sup> Altogether, Enosh lived a total of 905 years, and then he died.
 <sup>12</sup> When Kenan had lived 70 years, he became the father of Mahalalel. <sup>13</sup> After he became the father of Mahalalel, Kenan lived 840 years and had other sons and daughters. <sup>14</sup> Altogether, Kenan lived a total of 910 years, and then he died.
 <sup>15</sup> When Mahalalel had lived 65 years, he became the father of Jared. <sup>16</sup> After he became the father of Jared, Mahalalel lived 830 years and had other sons and daughters.
 17Altogether, Mahalalel lived a total of 895 years, and then he died.

+## Disclaimer

+I am not religious.
+In fact, I believe that the bible is the best book to turn you into an atheist.
+This project is just for fun.
+There isn't much thought behind it, so you shouldn't put too much thought into it, too.